-Most expatriates choose to lease properties, particularly if they have not sought and attained permanent resident status.
+Most expatriates select for renting accommodation or lease properties, particularly if they have not sought and attained permanent resident status.

 Rental costs in Singapore